xackery/discordeq/README.md

 		<refreshrate>5</refreshrate>
 	</discord>
 ```
+* Note: Take a peek at the first line of your eqemu_config.xml, read the `<?xml version="1.0"?>` line, note that if the ?> ending is missing, namely the ?, my exe will not parse your config.

 ###Enable Player Chat Logging
 * Chat Logging allows all player-chat events to be stored in the DB.
 If you do not have this enabled, run this in a MySQL client: